itsmeabhhii/Razorpay-Frontend/README.md

 **📌 Overview**

-This project is a frontend clone of the Razorpay landing page built using HTML, CSS, and Tailwind.
+This project is a frontend implementation inspired by the Razorpay landing page.
+It focuses on replicating the user interface with accuracy while ensuring responsiveness and clean design practices.

 **🚀 Features**

 Responsive design (mobile + desktop)
 Pixel-accurate UI
 Clean layout and structure
+Fully responsive design across devices
+Structured and modular layout
+Clean and maintainable code
+Optimized image handling and asset organization

 **🛠️ Tech Stack**